 Through discussion, you could encourage the outsourcing development team to give their feedback from their business domain experience and figure out all potential scenarios that need to be covered.
 This collaboration could foster ownership and accountability from 2 parties and make everyone on the same page.

-- Operational: Day-to-day activities typically related to daily technical issues, member capacity, and other low-level issues.
+- Operational: Day-to-day activities are typically related to daily technical issues, member capacity, and other low-level issues.

 - Managerial: Delivery tracking & reporting, deployment, client success.